Sitecore/jss/docs/upgrades/unreleased.md

     Now `middleware`, `ProxyConfig`, `ServerBundle` properties are available on the "headlessProxy" object.

 * `express` dependency is marked as a peer dependency, so you need to match the required version "^4.19.2".

+* Copy the `.gitignore` file from fresh latest version proxy app into your existing proxy app, if not already present.